kihooncs/Algorithms/README.md

 Crucial Data Structures & Algorithms for Technical Interviews is a great resource to prepare coding interviews.

-This REPO includes but not limited to fundamental and advanced algorithms, data structures, and technical question patterns.
+This repository includes but not limited to fundamental and advanced algorithms, data structures, and technical question patterns.

 ## Coding Interview Patterns